PromaChow/HotelRecommendationSystem/README.md

 2. Click on Settings > Secrets and Variables > Actions.
 3. Add the following secrets: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

+### Set Up GitHub Pages and GitHub Token

+In order to the Dashboards to work, we used GitHub pages, for that we enabled a personal access token with Workflows permissions and GitHub Pages.

+Enable GitHub Pages:
+1. Go to Repository Settings:
+    - Navigate to the settings of your GitHub repository.
+2. Scroll to the GitHub Pages Section:
+    - In the repository settings, scroll down to the “GitHub Pages” section.
+3. Select Branch:
+    - In the “Source” dropdown, select the gh-pages branch.
+4. Save:
+    - Click “Save” to enable GitHub Pages for your repository.

 ### Installations to test locally

 Please install Python > 3.8 and all the requirements in the TXT file.
 Furthermore, you should also have Java installed, for MacOS follow the next commands: